Lina Kostenko: Life in independent Ukraine

 In 2005, an attempt was made by then-President Viktor Yushchenko to decorate Kostenko as a Hero of Ukraine, the highest reward of the state.
 However, Kostenko refused the award, declaring, "I will not wear political jewellery."

 Amidst the 2022 Russian invasion of Ukraine, Kostenko criticized the usage of obscene language and publicly opposed its appearance in the media, on billboards, and postage stamps.
 This was primarily a reaction to slogan "Russian warship, go fuck yourself," which became very popular in Ukraine in response to the Russian invasion.
 Kostenko felt the slogan, and its use of Russian language vulgarity, reflected poorly on Ukraine and the beauty of the Ukrainian language, stating: "there is, perhaps, no other such thing [as the Ukrainian language] in the whole world.
 The language is a nightingale, while the devil is blabbering on."

+In popular culture

+During the 2026 Winter Olympics, Ukrainian short track speed skater Oleh Handei included a line of Kostenko's poetry on his helmet that read, "Where there is heroism, there is no final defeat."
+He was ordered to remove it on grounds that it was a political slogan.
+Handei questioned the decision and asserted it was a personal motto.
+He explained, "A person whose words I respect, whom I follow, where there is no hint of war.
+It's not allowed.
+I tried to argue — they made it clear to me that it was better not to do so."